MTV-1

-The MTV-1 used a German AEG Telefunken 2 inch black-and-white, electrostatic deflection cathode ray tube (CRT) and included a rechargeable 4-AA-cell NiCad battery pack.
+The MTV-1 used an AEG Telefunken 2 inch black-and-white, electrostatic deflection cathode ray tube (CRT) and included a rechargeable 4-AA-cell NiCad battery pack.
 It measured 4×6.25×1.625 in and weighed 28 oz.
-It was able to receive either PAL or NTSC transmissions on VHF or UHF.
+It was able to receive either PAL or NTSC transmissions on VHF or UHF, the world's first multi-standard TV.
 A Welsh company, Wolsey Electronics, manufactured it for Sinclair.
 Custom ICs made by Texas Instruments and Sinclair contributed to its small size and low power consumption.

 The original US$395 (about £205) price tag proved to be too high to sell many of them, and Sinclair lost over £1.8 million in 1978, eventually selling its remaining inventory to liquidators at greatly reduced prices.

-The MTV-1B, released later in 1978 at the much lower price of £99, was able to receive only British and South African UHF PAL signals.
-The original MTV-1 was the world's first multistandard TV, being capable of switching between PAL and NTSC.
+The MTV-1B, released later in 1978 at the much lower price of £99, was able to receive only System I UHF signals.